-As a performance increasing herb it seems it stimulates the production of the energy molecules adenosine triphosphate and creatine phosphate in the muscle cells (myocyte) causing increase in availability of energy needed for greater endurance and more rapid recovery.
+As a performance increasing herb it seems it stimulates the production of the energy molecules adenosine triphosphate and creatine phosphate in the muscle cells (myocyte) causing an increase in availability of energy needed for greater endurance and more rapid recovery.

 Rhodiola Rosea for Increase Libido and Impotence

-The Russians have known this for a long time and people living in the Caucasus and Altai Mountains have relied on the herb for centuries as a remedy for increase sexual performance and health.
+The Russians have known this for a long time and people living in the Caucasus and Altai Mountains have relied on the herb for centuries as a remedy to increase sexual performance and health.

 Good for the Heart and Blood Vessels

-The herb’s usefulness in regulating the secretion of stress hormones, can be beneficial to the heart.
+The herb’s usefulness in regulating the secretion of stress hormones can be beneficial to the heart.
 Increased secretion of adrenaline caused by stress can eventually lead to heart damage, often seen in patients with myocardial infarction (heart attack).